 What qualities does a good mentor have?

 At the most basic level, your mentor should have experience greater than your own and a track record of success in what he or she does.
 But there are plenty of other qualities the person who is guiding your business decisions should possess.
-Doug White, career expert and editor of career and management insights website TCG Blog, advised seeking a mentor with a strong character and whose traits are worth emulating.
+Doug White, career expert and editor of career and management insights website TCG Blog, advised seeking a mentor who has a strong character and traits that are worth emulating.

 How do you find one?

-There are many experienced business owners and professionals who are well qualified to be mentors, and they're often right in your own backyard.
-It is possible that your perfect adviser could find you by chance and offer his or her mentorship, but Domeyer believes that being proactive in your search for your mentor (or mentors) is the best approach.
+It is possible that your perfect adviser could find you by chance and offer his or her mentorship, but Domeyer said that being proactive in your search for your mentor (or mentors) is the best approach.